bplmaps/lmec-main-site/content/articles/rediscovering-a-map-of-the-amazon.md

 The colonial government demanded a new, more detailed map that would more precisely demarcate the northern border of Brazil.
 It would soon appear after the Portuguese demarcation commission led by Francisco Xavier de Mendonça (1701--1769) completed a survey in 1755, resulting in the first hydrographic map of the Amazon River.

-> Mirela Altic is a professor of history and lectures on map history and historical geography.
+> Mirela Altic is a professor of history and lectures on map history and historical geography at the University of Zagreb, Croatia.
 Over the last decade she has published extensively on the explorative and missionary cartography of the New World.
 In 2019, she was a MacLean Collection Map Fellow.
 Her latest book [*Encounters in the New World: Jesuit Cartography of the Americas*](https://press.uchicago.edu/ucp/books/book/chicago/E/bo95833620.html), scheduled to be published by the University of Chicago Press in early 2022, is based in and supported by the MacLean Collection.

 ### References